 Is phototherapy safe?

-- whose jaundice has moved into the arms and legs.
+- whose jaundice has moved to the arms and legs,

 - whose siblings had jaundice at birth and needed treatment with an exchange transfusion (baby’s blood is removed and replaced).

 After I leave the hospital, when should I call my doctor?

 Call your doctor if your baby shows any of the following symptoms:

 - is very sleepy all the time,

 - has lost a lot of weight (more than 10% of her weight at birth),

 - is extremely jaundiced (arms and legs are a yellow or orange colour), or

 - jaundice that seems to be getting worse.

 If your baby is having trouble with breastfeeding, there are many hospital- or community-based programs that support breastfeeding families, such as the La Leche League Canada.
 Call their toll-free breastfeeding line for a referral to someone in your community: 1-800-665-4324.